A Roth IRA is an Individual Retirement Account that provides tax-free growth.

 -

-Roth has an extra advantage if you think taxes will probably rise in the future, since you're paying now rather than later.
+Roth has an extra advantage if you think your taxes will probably rise in the future, since you're paying now rather than later.

 -